carbon-language/carbon-lang/docs/design/pattern-matching.md

 // In this case, `T` is deduced from the first argument, so `N` can be 0. fn MaxV5[Int:$$ N, Comparable:$ T](T: first, ...
 NTuple(N, T): rest) -> T;

+// In this case, the tuple is used to construct a `DynamicLengthArray`.
+// Since the length is passed at runtime, we only need to instantiate
+// `MaxV6` once per type, independent of the length. fn MaxV6[Comparable:$ T](...
+DynamicLengthArray(T): args) -> T;
 ```

 **Concern:**